rprops/PhenoFlow/README.md

 ## Input required by the user

-1. Path to .fcs files and path to where the output excel file is to be put.
+- Path to .fcs files and path to where the output excel file is to be put.

-2. Gating strategy for isolating the cellular information and discarding the instrument/sample noise.
+- Gating strategy for isolating the cellular information and discarding the instrument/sample noise.

+Full tutorial data is available at: https://flowrepository.org/id/RvFr3eLf9W5MNLBtMv8cQG41U05HcOr1pQ8pTpnFKBYfHAjTiYpbWuweKbSD3mQF
+## Output
-Output: excel file with the diversity parameters, total cell counts, high nucleic acid (HNA) and low nucleic acid content (LNA) cell counts in the specified gate(s).
+- CSV files with the diversity parameters, total cell counts, high nucleic acid (HNA) and low nucleic acid content (LNA) cell counts in the specified gate(s).

-Note: different flow cytometers may use different nomenclature for detector signals, e.g., FL1-H can be named FL1 log in the .fcs file.
+**Note**: different flow cytometers may use different nomenclature for detector signals, e.g., FL1-H can be named FL1 log in the .fcs file.
 The fingerprint.R script will have to be adjusted accordingly.

-Full tutorial data is available at: https://flowrepository.org/id/RvFr3eLf9W5MNLBtMv8cQG41U05HcOr1pQ8pTpnFKBYfHAjTiYpbWuweKbSD3mQF

 # How to use the scripts